PSIHR/vapebacken45/replit.md

 ### System Design Choices
 The application follows a client-server architecture with a clear separation between frontend and backend.
 The Telegram bot acts as an interface for both customer entry points (via Web App button) and administrative tasks.
 The database schema supports a comprehensive e-commerce flow, including product variations (tastes), user baskets, orders, and promotional mechanics.
 Environment variables manage configuration for both backend and frontend.
 The system is designed for dual workflows, with the backend running on an internal port (3000) and the frontend on a public webview port (5000), utilizing a Vite proxy for API communication in development.

+## Recent Changes

+- **2025-11-01**: Added full-screen mode for Telegram Mini App
+  - Implemented `requestFullscreen()` in `useTelegram` hook for immersive experience
+  - App now automatically expands to full screen on launch, removing Telegram's header and bottom bars
+  - Full-screen mode provides better UX for product browsing and checkout
+  - Falls back gracefully if full-screen is not available on older Telegram clients

 ## External Dependencies

 - **FastAPI**: Backend web framework.